Size ranking: 5th

-The origin of this constellation is so ancient that its true identity was lost even to the Greeks, who knew the figure simply as Engonasin, literally meaning ‘the kneeling one’.
+The origin of this constellation is so ancient that its true identity was lost even to the Greeks, who knew the figure as Ἐνγόνασι (Engonasi) or Ἐνγόνασιν (Engonasin), literally meaning ‘the kneeling one’.
 The Greek poet Aratus described him as being worn out with toil, his hands upraised, with one knee bent and a foot on the head of Draco, the dragon.
 ‘No one knows his name, nor what he labours at’, said Aratus.
 But Eratosthenes, a century after Aratus, identified the figure as Heracles (the Greek name for Hercules) triumphing over the dragon that guarded the golden apples of the Hesperides.
 The Greek playwright Aeschylus, quoted by Hyginus, offered a different explanation.
 He said that Heracles was kneeling, wounded and exhausted, during his battle with the Ligurians.

 Hercules, the kneeling man, from the Atlas Coelestis of John Flamsteed (1729).

 In the sky he is depicted with his feet towards the north celestial pole, his left foot

 on the head of the dragon, Draco.
 Hercules wears a lion’s skin and in his right hand